Alexis Hall (writer)

 Alexis Hall is an English author of urban fantasy, science fiction, and LGBTQ romance.
 His (Note: Hall uses any pronouns.
-This article uses he/him pronouns for consistency and clarity.) novels include Boyfriend Material, The Affair of the Mysterious Letter, and others.
+This article uses he/him pronouns for consistency and clarity.) novels include Boyfriend Material and The Affair of the Mysterious Letter.

-His work has been nominated for the 26th Lambda Literary Awards, 28th Lambda Literary Awards, and 29th Lambda Literary Awards in the category of Gay Romance.
+Hall's work has been nominated three times for the Lambda Literary Award for Gay Romance.

 Career

-Alexis Hall has held a variety of jobs, "including ice cream maker, fortune teller, lab technician, and professional gambler."
-A published author since 2013, he had four newly released romance books in 2022.
+A published author since 2013, Hall had released four romance books in 2022.

-In 2021 Sourcebooks obtained the rights to Hall's Spires series, re-releasing the original 4 installments followed by two new stand-alone romances in the series.
+In 2021 Sourcebooks obtained the rights to Hall's Spires series, re-releasing the original four installments followed by two new stand-alone romances in the series.

 In 2022, Paramount Pictures' Original Film production company obtained the rights to Rosaline Palmer Takes the Cake.
-Cameron Fuller, Gregg Sulkin, and Maisie Richardson-Sellers were attached to executive produce.

-In 2024, For Real was listed on Oprah Daily's 25 Greatest Romance Novels of All Time.
+In 2024, For Real was included on Oprah Daily's list of the 25 best romance novels of all time.